pallets/click/docs/parameters.rst

 Implementing Custom Types
 -------------------------

-To implement a custom type you need to subclass the :class:`ParamType` class.
+To implement a custom type, you need to subclass the :class:`ParamType` class.
 Types can be invoked with or without context and parameter object which is why they need to be able to deal with this.

-The following code implements an integer type that accepts hex, octal numbers in addition to normal integers and converts them into regular integers::
+The following code implements an integer type that accepts hex and octal numbers in addition to normal integers and converts them into regular integers::